Ursego/JiGit/_______ReadMe_______.txt

 The situation: the ticket is designed to be backported only into a part of the standard releases and has less "Fix Version/s" than DEFAULT_BACKPORT_RELS_CSV.
 The solution: pass ONLY the relevant releases to 'b' as a parameter.
-This situation is captured - a confirmation message is shown if you are backporting into a different number of backport releases than there are in "Fix Version/s".

 A RELEASE WAS RECENTLY REMOVED FROM THE PROJECT:

 The situation: you recently removed a release from DEFAULT_BACKPORT_RELS_CSV but it's still in the ticket's "Fix Version/s" and you need to backport into it.
 The solution: pass ALL the releases to 'b' as a parameter (including the release removed from DEFAULT_BACKPORT_RELS_CSV).
-Alternatively, you can temporarily restore that release in DEFAULT_BACKPORT_RELS_CSV and run 'b' with no releases parameter, but don't forget to clean up immediately after.
+Alternatively, you can temporarily restore that release in DEFAULT_BACKPORT_RELS_CSV and run 'b' with no releases parameter, but don't forget to clean up after that.
-This situation is captured - a confirmation message is shown if you are NOT backporting into a release for which a feature branch exists.

 There is another situation.
 It doesn't require sending the releases parameter but let's consider it for completeness.